MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/reg2inf.md

 - `/downlevel`

   Ignores DDInstall.COM syntax style and prints the output only through AddReg directives.
-Should be used only for Windows 11 versions older than Windows 11 version 24H2.
+This option should be used only for INF sections that target OS versions older than Windows 11 version 24H2.

 - `/key <registry key path>`